gpinkham/gpinkham/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=gpinkham&theme=vue&hide=java,plpgsql,xslt)](https://github.com/gpinkham)

+*note: the most used languages reflects the size of repos and does not reflect the number iof commits to private repos.
+Ruby is by far the leader.
 <!--
 **gpinkham/gpinkham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.